WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_Automation/automation_2.rst

   subject = num2str(subject, '%02d');

-  if exist(['/Users/' user '/Desktop/Flanker/sub-' subject '/func/sub-' subject '_task-flanker_run-1_bold.nii']) == 0
+  if exist(['/home/wshao//BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-01_bold.nii']) == 0
-      display('Run 1 has not been unzipped; unzipping now') gunzip(['/Users/' user '/Desktop/Flanker/sub-' subject '/func/sub-' subject '_task-flanker_run-1_bold.nii.gz'])
+    display('Run 1 has not been unzipped; unzipping now') gunzip(['/home/wshao/BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-01_bold.nii.gz'])
 else
     display('Run 1 is already unzipped; doing nothing') end

-  if exist(['/Users/' user '/Desktop/Flanker/sub-' subject '/func/sub-' subject '_task-flanker_run-2_bold.nii']) == 0
+if exist(['/home/wshao/BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-02_bold.nii']) == 0
-      display('Run 2 has not been unzipped; unzipping now') gunzip(['/Users/' user '/Desktop/Flanker/sub-' subject '/func/sub-' subject '_task-flanker_run-2_bold.nii.gz'])
+    display('Run 2 has not been unzipped; unzipping now') gunzip(['/home/wshao/BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-02_bold.nii.gz'])
 else
     display('Run 2 is already unzipped; doing nothing') end

-  if exist(['/Users/' user '/Desktop/Flanker/sub-' subject '/anat/sub-' subject '_T1w.nii']) == 0
+if exist(['/home/wshao/BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-03_bold.nii']) == 0
-      display('Anatomical image has not been unzipped; unzipping now') gunzip(['/Users/' user '/Desktop/Flanker/sub-' subject '/anat/sub-' subject '_T1w.nii.gz'])
+    display('Run 3 has not been unzipped; unzipping now') gunzip(['/home/wshao/BART_spm/sub-' subject '/func/sub-' subject '_task-balloonanalogrisktask_run-03_bold.nii.gz'])
 else
+    display('Run 3 is already unzipped; doing nothing') end

+if exist(['/home/wshao/BART_spm/sub-' subject '/anat/sub-' subject '_T1w.nii']) == 0
+    display('Anatomical image has not been unzipped; unzipping now') gunzip(['/home/wshao/BART_spm/sub-' subject '/anat/sub-' subject '_T1w.nii.gz'])
+else
     display('Anatomical image is already unzipped; doing nothing') end

-You should also type the word end at the last line of the script to indicate that all of the code that comes before is part of the for-loop.
+you need to change the directory ``/home/wshao/BART_spm`` to your subject directory, you can ``cd`` to the subject directory and type ``pwd`` to know the working directory

 The above code does the following:

-First, an array of numbers is created and stored in the variable subjects.
-The values are 01 and 02; later on, we will expand this array to include all of the subject identification numbers in our experiment.

-Next, the variable user takes the value returned from the command getenv('USER').
+the variable user takes the value returned from the command getenv('USER').
 This should return the username of the current user of the computer - in the current example, “ajahn”.

 We then begin a for-loop that is initialized with the code for subject=subjects.
 This means that a new variable, “subject”, will assume the value of each consecutive entry in the array “subjects”.
 In other words, the first instance of the loop will assign the value “01” to subject; on the second instance, it will assign the value “02”, and so on, until the loop reaches the end of the array.

 Since an array will strip any leading zeros, and since we need to convert the numbers in our array to a string, the “subject” variable is converted using the num2str command.
 The text '%02d' is string-formatting code indicating that the current value being converted from a number to a string should be zero-paddded with as many zeros as needed until the number is two characters long.
-(Details about string formatting can be found here.)

 The conditional statements look for whether the unzipped functional and anatomical files exist, and if they don’t, the files are unzipped using Matlab’s gunzip command.

 Concatenating strings
 ^^^^^^^^^^^^^^^^^^^^^

-Throughout the rest of the code that was generated when we saved the Batch module as a Matlab script, we will need to replace each instance of 08 with the string subject, and each instance of ajahn (or whatever your username is) with the variable user that was defined above.
-This can be done using search and replace, but be careful that there aren’t other instances of the string “08” that aren’t attached to the string “sub-“.
+Throughout the rest of the code that was generated when we saved the Batch module as a Matlab script, we will need to replace each instance of 03 with the string subject, and each instance of wshao (or whatever your username is) with the variable user that was defined above.
+This can be done using search and replace.

 In the example code above, we used brackets to horizontally concatenate strings with variables.
 A line of code like the following:

-['/Users/' user '/Desktop/Flanker/sub-' subject '/anat/sub-' subject '_T1w.nii']
+['/home/wshao/BART_spm/sub-' subject '/anat/sub-' subject '_T1w.nii']

 will concatenate the strings surrounded by single apostrophes with the variables.
-If the variable “user” contains the value “ajahn” and the variable “subject” contains the value “08”, then the above code would expand to the following:
+If the variable “subject” contains the value “03”, then the above code would expand to the following:

-'/Users/ajahn/Desktop/Flanker/sub-08/anat/sub-08_T1w.nii'
+'/home/wshao/BART_spm/sub-03/anat/sub-03_T1w.nii'

 You will need to perform these substitutions for the rest of the script, taking care to use single apostrophes to set off the strings from the variables.
 Brackets will be required for this concatenation, even within the cells denoted by curly braces.
 (Cells are arrays that can contain several different data types, such as strings and numbers.)